 Validity of GRE Score

-You can appear for GRE throughout the year on the dates specified by the ETS.
-The GRE score s have a validity period of five years, after the expiry of the above period you have to appear again to use the score for admission to the college or university that accepts the GRE scores.
-You may request for reporting of the GRE scores up to five years after you appear for GRE.
+You can appear for the test throughout the year on the dates specified by the ETS.
+The test scores have a validity period of five years, after the expiry of the above period you have to appear again to use the score for admission to the college or university that accepts the scores.
+You may request for reporting of the scores up to five years after you appear for the test.
 ETS takes the responsibility of maintaining the details of your score for five years.

 Review of the GRE Score

-GRE score reflects your reasoning ability, verbal and arithmetic knowledge and your ability to use it.
-GRE score individually or combined is required by many universities as a part of the eligibility criteria for admission in these institutes.
-GRE score in the examination may be used by the college or university as a supplement to your other qualifications.
+This score reflects your reasoning ability, verbal and arithmetic knowledge and your ability to use it.
+The score individually or combined is required by many universities as a part of the eligibility criteria for admission in these institutes.
+The score in the examination may be used by the college or university as a supplement to your other qualifications.